-The Environment Agency informed us that it is content for us to consult on this application.
+The Environment Agency informed us on 17 August 2023 that it is content for us to consult on this application.

 The DWI is satisfied that Independent Water Networks understands the obligations under the Water Industry Act 1991 (as amended), the Water Supply (Water Quality) Regulations 2016 (as amended) and the Water Industry (Suppliers' Information) Direction 2021.
 The DWI therefore raises no comments or objections to Ofwat proceeding to consultation and decision for applications submitted by Independent Water Networks.